snowplow/dbt-snowplow-normalize/.github/ISSUE_TEMPLATE/bug_report.md

 Add any other context about the problem here.
 For example, if you think you know which line of code is causing the issue.
 --->

-## Are you interested in contributing the fix?
+## Are you interested in contributing towards the fix?
 <!---
-Let us know if you want to contribute the fix, and whether would need a hand getting started
+Let us know if you want to contribute towards the fix, and whether you would need a hand getting started
 --->